lidarsee/feedback-glove/README.md

 - The power consumption of the vibration motors is quite high, additional capacitors are recommended or limiting the overall power with a software limit
 - Connect the motors to the battery directly

-The Library and the GUI is available under GPL 3.0 at:
+The library and the GUI is available under GPL 3.0 at:
 - https://github.com/4ndreas/USAI
 - https://github.com/4ndreas/USAI_GUI